 1 cup buttermilk (or sour milk)

 1 tsp. nutmeg

 1 cup raisins boiled in enough water to cover

 Sugar to sprinkle on top of cake

 Grease and flour a 9 x 13 inch cake pan.
-Preheat the oven to 350 degrees.
+Preheat the oven to 350º.
 Put the raisins in a small pan and cover them with water.
 Bring them to a boil and simmer them for about a minute.
 Cover the pan and turn off the heat.

 In a large bowl, cream the sugar and shortening.
 Stir the egg into the sugar, then stir in the buttermilk.
 Put the flour and other dry ingredients in flour sifter and sift by thirds into the milk and sugar mixture, stirring thoroughly after each addition.
 While they are still hot, pour the raisins with their water into the batter.
 Mix well and and spread the batter evenly in the pan.
 Sprinkle about a tablespoon of sugar over the batter.
 Bake for about 30 minutes.
 Check for doneness with a toothpick inserted near the center of the cake; if it comes out clean, the cake is done.

-NOTE: If you don’t have buttermilk, put a tablespoon of vinegar in a measuring cup and fill with whole milk.
-Let stand for 5 minutes and use the soured milk to make the batter.
+NOTE: If you don’t have buttermilk, put a tablespoon of vinegar in a measuring cup and fill it with whole milk.
+Let it stand for five minutes and use the soured milk to make the batter.